OpenRTM/homebrew-openrtm2/README.md

     - on Python 3.8, 3.9, 3.10, 3.11
   - Java version
     - needs Java8 (adoptopenjdk8) because of CORBA
-  - OpenRTP-aist (RTCBuildler, RTSystemEditor on Eclipse)
+  - OpenRTP2 (RTCBuildler, RTSystemEditor on Eclipse)
     - needs Java8 (adoptopenjdk8) because of CORBA
+  - rtshell
+    - managed by pip

 These packages supports the following macOS versions

-- Big Sur
+- Big Sur, Monterey, Ventura

-Currently, OpenRTM-aist (C++, Java, Python) partially supports the "macOS Big Sur", but OpenRTP does not work on the Big Sur.

 ## How to install